Riimu/Kit-CSRF/README.md

 In order to prevent BREACH attacks, each token is encrypted using a simple XOR encryption with another random 32 byte string which has also been generated using the SecureRandom library.
 The base64 encoded string actually consists of the encryption key and the encrypted CSRF token.
-Thus the length of the decoded token string is 64 bytes.
+Thus, the length of the decoded token string is 64 bytes.

 Note that a new encryption key is generated every time `getToken()` is called.